chubbymaggie/fossa-docs/src/md/integrating-code/iOS.md

 ![Github Deploy Key](/img/github-publickey.png)

+On-prem users will need to get their public key from the host server (if one doesn't exist, the Cocoapods migration will create a key pair)

 ## Carthage (Alpha)

 Fossa scans through your Project and analyzes any Cartfile that is found.
 Cartfile.private and Cartfile.resolved files are ignored.
 It grabs dependencies based on: